By Michelle M. Sharp, Founder and Content Creator of Meet the Minnesota Makers

 Keepsake Cidery in Dundas is named after the “Keepsake” apple.
 This apple, developed at the University of Minnesota, received its name thanks to its extended storage capabilities, disease resistance, and quality of flavor.
 “These are qualities we emulate – durability, resiliency and quality!” shares Tracy Jonkman, orchard co-owner along with husband Nate Watters.

 “We are committed to integrity – in the story we tell, the cider we make and the experience we provide at our Tasting Room within sight of the orchard and Cidery (and our home!),” explains Tracy.
-All their cider consists of regional apples pressed on site.
-More recently, Keepsake has begun to produce natural wines from local grapes, varieties like Frontenac, Sabrevois and LaCrescent that have shown promise in the Minnesota climate.
+Keepsake has begun to produce natural wines from local grapes, varieties like Frontenac, Sabrevois and LaCrescent that have shown promise in the Minnesota climate.
+“Producing wine is really a natural extension of our cider origins,” shares Tracy.
+“Our wine is simply fermented fruit.
+We believe in leaning into our region’s rich flavors.”
 These natural wines are a more recent endeavor that are currently available only in the Tasting Room.

 When Nate and Tracy developed their business plan to found the cidery in 2014, they decided that the business had to be sustainable economically, ecologically, and emotionally.
 Nate declares, “Our most important crop is our two kids.
 We love living on the farm.
 We love this rural farm life.
 We do our best to make decisions that we think will make this space a better place.”